What Breaks After $100K: The 3 Constraint Patterns That Cost Operators $50K+ Each Year They Go Undiagnosed

 Calculate profit per hour from 6 months ago vs. today

-If profit per hour declined while revenue increased: You’re margin-blind
+If profit per hour declined while revenue increased: you’re margin-blind

 Mistake 3 diagnostic (Complexity Creep):